Azure/azure-powershell/src/Datadog/docs/Az.Datadog.md

 Configures single-sign-on for this resource.

 ### [New-AzDatadogTagRule](New-AzDatadogTagRule.md)
-Create or update a tag rule set for a given monitor resource.
+Create a tag rule set for a given monitor resource.

 ### [Remove-AzDatadogMonitor](Remove-AzDatadogMonitor.md)
 Delete a monitor resource.